syncopatedstudios/syncopatedstudios/soundbot.md

 # Open Source Audio

-A (partially) automated set of instructions to setup an open source sound production environment
+A (partially) automated set of instructions to setup an open source sound production environment.
+Someething.

 # Layers

-Currently, having a specific distrobution of Linux (Arch or Fedora) installed is required, however the idea is to be able to configure any running system for the use of sound production.
+Currently, having a specific distribution of Linux (Arch or Fedora) installed is required, however the idea is to be able to configure any running system for the use of sound production.

 ## Ansible

 One of the design aspects is to utilize currently existing open source tools.
 As opposed to scripting an install and configuration, Ansible is being used to help standardize how systems are setup.
 A major issue in getting a sound production environment setup is replicating the sound.
-Ansible helps ensure that systems configurations are consistently syncronized.
+Ansible helps ensure that systems configurations are consistently synchronized.

 ## Ruby